alex/rply/README.rst

 In RPython, like other statically typed languages, a variable must have a specific type, we take advantage of polymorphism to keep values in a box so that everything is statically typed.
+You can write whatever boxes you need for your project.